dumux/dumux/CONTRIBUTING.md

 If you decide to contribute code please read this contribution guide.

 ## Style guide
-When contributing code to DuMu<sup>x</sup> please follow the [styleguide](doc/styleguide.md).
+When contributing code to DuMu<sup>x</sup> please follow the [style guide](doc/styleguide.md).
 Your work will enjoy much smoother sailing if stick to it with your changes.
 DuMu<sup>x</sup> is a pretty large project, and a consistent way of doing things really helps a lot when trying to find your way around the code.

 ## Contributing